Featured Image

 02-information-coefficients

-From the data in the metrics table below, we observe that the profitability factor has the highest alpha and Sharpe ratio, while the sensitivity factor generates negative alpha.
+From the data in the metrics table below, we observe that the profitability factor has the highest alpha and information ratio (IR), while the sensitivity factor generates negative alpha.

 Momentum was found to have the most volatility and the highest maximum drawdown, suggesting higher overall risk despite its positive alpha.